-Upon successful completion of all course work and of both written and oral exams, so at the end of the third summer at the earliest, and no later than the end of the candidate's seventh summer, the candidate will submit a formal dissertation prospectus, written in Japanese.
+Upon successful completion of all course work and of both written and oral exams, and no later than the end of the candidate's seventh summer, the candidate will submit a formal dissertation prospectus, written in Hebrew.

-The SoJ Director, in consultation with the candidate, nominates a dissertation advisor from the Japanese School faculty, who will oversee the candidate's dissertation preparation.
-Once the prospectus has been approved, and the advisor appointed, the SoJ Director, dissertation advisor, and candidate sign the DML Prospectus Form, which is kept in the student's file.
+Up to 30% of the dissertation will be permitted to be in English.
+The SoH Director, in consultation with the candidate, nominates a dissertation advisor from the School faculty, who will oversee the candidate's dissertation preparation.
+Once the prospectus has been approved, and the advisor appointed, the SoH Director, dissertation advisor, and candidate sign the DML Prospectus Form, which is kept in the student's file.

 The dissertation advisor communicates regularly with the candidate and is available for telephone, mail, or e-mail consultation as needed during the academic year.
-The advisor, in consultation with the SoJ Director, develops a reading list for the candidate's use in dissertation preparation.
-The SoJ Director and dissertation advisor review the candidate's status regularly.
+The advisor, in consultation with the SoH Director, develops a reading list for the candidate's use in dissertation preparation.
+The SoH Director and dissertation advisor review the candidate's status regularly.
 Failure to make adequate progress may result in the candidate's dismissal from the program.

 The candidate is responsible for making timely progress on the dissertation and for keeping the advisor informed as to the status of the work.
 The advisor will respond in a timely fashion to communications from the student.
-The SoJ Director is responsible for monitoring the progress of the dissertation and, where necessary, facilitating communication between the candidate and the advisor.
+The SoH Director is responsible for monitoring the progress of the dissertation and, where necessary, facilitating communication between the candidate and the advisor.
 The office of the Dean of Language Schools will respond to any procedural questions or problems.

-A Middlebury Japanese DML dissertation is a scholarly paper of at least one hundred pages in length (excluding front- and end-matter), written in Japanese.
+A Middlebury Hebrew DML dissertation is a scholarly paper of at least one hundred pages in length (excluding front- and end-matter), written in Hebrew.
 Up to 30% of the dissertation will be permitted to be in English.
-The style may follow either the MLA Handbook for Writers of Research Papers or the Manual of the American Psychological Association.
+MLA Handbook for Writers of Research Papers or the Manual of the American Psychological Association.

-The dissertation author raises an important pedagogical, linguistic, or cultural problem, reviews the work of other scholars in the area of this problem and identifies a question or questions for close examination.
+The dissertation author raises an important pedagogical, linguistic or cultural problem, reviews the work of other scholars in the area of this problem and identifies a question or questions for close examination.
 The author proposes a thesis (an answer or answers to the questions), considers evidence, and makes a well-structured argument in the context of a sound theoretical framework in order to draw appropriate conclusions that illuminate the pedagogical, linguistic, or cultural, problem.